sbancuz/Appunti/Regression.md

 $$
 y(x_{1},\dots,x_{n}) = w_{n}x_{n} + \dots + w_{1}x_{1} + w_{0}
 $$
-where the weights are called the **features**.
+where the input parameters are called the **features** and must be linear with respect to the weights $w_{i}$.
 The good thing is that we are guaranteed to reach the global minimum of the function, this means that if a linear model is not performing well it's because it doesn't have enough features.

 >[!warning]
 >The input doesn't need to be linear.
 Only the weights have to be!!